jsnider3/newbie-OCaml/498/README.md

 HOW TO RUN
 The Haskell interpreter is compiled with ghc Original.hs and run with ./Original.
-The OCaml code is build with make and run as ./498.
+The OCaml code is built with make and run as ./tests.

 THE LANGUAGE
 Currently, "498" is a software artifact.
-It has ints, floats, booleans, structs, states, structs, tagged unions, state, recursion, lambdas, and loops.
+It has ints, floats, booleans, states, structs, tagged unions, state, recursion, lambdas, and loops.
 It is at the end of the day, an ungodly mess of a language.
 This is not surprising given it's history, the original Haskell was my independent study project back in undergrad.
 I partially refactored it at the end and then later when I had the urge.